-A marble tablet thought to be the oldest copy of the Ten Commandments that was once used as a paving stone will be auctioned in December at Sotheby’s in New York.
+A marble tablet thought to be the oldest copy of the Ten Commandments will be auctioned in December at Sotheby’s in New York.

 The auction house expect the single-lot sale to bring in between $1 million and $2 million.

-The lot for sale is a marble tablet, 2-feet tall and weighing over 52 kilograms (115lb).
+The lot for sale is a marble tablet, 2-feet tall and weighing over 52 kg (115lb).

 On it are inscribed nine of the 10 commandments in Paleo Hebrew script.

-The stone is believed to be 1,500 years old and will be sold on December 18 in New York.
+The stone is believed to be 1,500 years old and will be sold on December 18.

 Sharon Liberman Mintz, Sotheby’s international senior specialist of Judaica, books, and manuscripts, told ARTnews: “We understood how powerful the object was and we were really thrilled to be able to offer it for sale to the public.